-The other big areas in business requirements is how you want to pay for your LMS.
-There are multiple licensing options that are available in the market place, so depending on how you plan to use the the LMS some models are definitely better than others.
+Another important business requirements area is how you want to pay for your LMS.
+There are multiple licensing options in the software marketplace, so depending on your audience size and expected usage behavior, some models are definitely a better fit than others.

-Few if any vendors support all three types of models, so defining what you want will help you narrow down the pool of choices.
+Few (if any) vendors support all three models, so defining what you prefer will help you narrow the pool of choices.

-There are over 600 potential LMS vendors in the world.
-If you take the time to qualify each one, you can spend a fortune and a decade.
-If you go to the vendor community with just a list of feature requirements you will find 600 LMS vendors say they are a perfect match.
+There are over 700 LMS options we’ve tracked in today’s market.
+If you take the time to qualify each one, you can spend a fortune (and a decade).
+If you go to the vendor community with just a list of desired features, you will find 700 LMS vendors who say they are a perfect match.
 So you need to prune down the options.
-The best way to do that is to define what you want up front.
+The best way to do that is to define what you want, up front.

-If you take the time to outline your functional use case, technical, professional service, support and business requirements and share with vendors before investing any time with them, you will find many will drop out if they are not a match saving you the effort to actively qualify.
+If you take the time to outline your functional use case, technical, professional service, support and business requirements and share with vendors before investing any time with them, you will find many will drop out if they are not a match, which saves you the effort of actively qualifying them.
 What remains is worth investigating.